The doctors at CityMed Medical Centre provide advice on the seven national health priority areas in Women’s Health in Australia.

-Breast cancer is the most common cancer for Australian women with a 1 in 9 lifetime risk.
-Over 10,000 women will be diagnosed with breast cancer each year and the risk of developing breast cancer increases with age with 75% of breast cancer cases occur in women aged over 50.
+Breast cancer is the most common cancer for Australian women, with a 1 in 9-lifetime risk.
+Over 10,000 women will be diagnosed with breast cancer each year and the risk of developing breast cancer increases with age, with 75% of breast cancer cases occurring in women aged over 50.

 The 5-year survival rate for women with breast cancer is 88% – which makes early detection critical – so it is also important to regularly examine your breasts after each period and report any persisting changes to your GP.
 Often benign conditions, such as cysts, are detected in this process so not every lump means that it is cancer – but if in doubt it is always better to speak to our staff.

-Eating a healthy high-fibre diet and exercising regularly reduces the risk of bowel cancer by between 66% to 75%.
-If detected early, bowel cancer can be treated successfully but unfortunately only 40% of cases are detected early in Australia.
-Symptoms such as frank bleeding, changes in your bowel habits, anemia and later, obstruction are the warning signs to seek medical attention.
+Eating a healthy high-fiber diet and exercising regularly reduces the risk of bowel cancer by between 66% to 75%.
+If detected early, bowel cancer can be treated successfully, but unfortunately, only 40% of cases are detected early in Australia.
+Symptoms such as frank bleeding, changes in bowel habits, anaemia, and later, obstruction are the warning signs to seek medical attention.

 Since organised 2-yearly pap smears began in 1991, cervical cancer has decreased by over 33% in Australia.
 And it appears the introduction of the new cervical cancer vaccine will significantly lower this even more.
 At Burpengary East Medical Centre we have a computerised recall system to help remind you when your next check is due.